fdelgadom/CarND-Advanced-Lane-Lines/writeup_template.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I compute the radius of curvature in my code in using the function ´calc_curvature´, following the code-examples in the lesson.
-The offset of the position of the vehicle respect to center it is computed as the mean of the values of right and left polynomials in the bottom of the image ´image.shape[0]´, using an auxilary function ´get val()´
+I compute the radius of curvature in my code in using the function `calc_curvature()`, following the code-examples in the lesson.
+The offset of the position of the vehicle respect to center it is computed as the mean of the values of right and left polynomials in the bottom of the image image.shape[0], using an auxilary function `get val()`

 This data is inserted in the resulting image.